 - Proof of address is required.

 For a partnership firm

 - All partners' PAN cards are required (including managing partner and authorized signatory).

 - A copy of the collaboration agreement.

-- Proof of partners' addresses (Passport, driving license, Voters identity card, Aadhar card etc.).
+- Proof of partners' addresses (Passport, driving license, Voters identity card, Aadhar card, etc.).

 - Authorized signatory's Aadhar card

-- Proof of the authorised signatory's appointment.
+- Proof of the authorized signatory's appointment.